 During the reporting period, the People Committee considered the composition of the Board, taking into account AMA Group's strategic objectives, and existing and emerging requirements of the business.
 As a result, and in accordance with the search process described above, a new Non-Executive Director was appointed during the period.
-Caroline Waldron was appointed to the Board, effective 1 March 2022.
-AMA Group also announced the retirement of Director Leath Nicholson effective from the conclusion of the 2021 AGM.
+Talbot Babineau was appointed to the Board, effective 13 February 2023.
+AMA Group also announced the retirement of Director Nicole Cook effective from the conclusion of the 2022 AGM, and the retirement of Directors Anthony Day and Paul Ruiz effective from 1 September 2023.